joostfitton/RBVMS-CSEminor-Clone/README.md

 sudo apt-get install gmsh
 ```

-# License
+# Licenses

+RBVM is distributed under the terms of the Apache License (Version 2.0).

+All new contributions must be made under the Apache-2.0 licenses.

+## MFEM
 MFEM is distributed under the terms of the BSD-3 license.
-All new contributions must be made under this license.
+All new contributions
+must be made under this license.
 See LICENSE and NOTICE for details.

 SPDX-License-Identifier: BSD-3-Clause
 LLNL Release Number: LLNL-CODE-806117
 DOI: 10.11578/dc.20171025.1248

+## Hypre
+HYPRE is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Users may choose either license, at their option.

+All new contributions must be made under both the MIT and Apache-2.0 licenses.

+See LICENSE-MIT, LICENSE-APACHE, COPYRIGHT, and NOTICE for details.

+SPDX-License-Identifier: (Apache-2.0 OR MIT)

+LLNL-CODE-778117